cnbbooks/lfe-casting-spels/book/part5/5-looking.md

 ## Putting These Pieces Together

-Now we can tie all these descriptor functions into a single, easy command called ``look/0`` that uses the global variables (therefore this function is not in the *Functional Style*) to feed all the descriptor functions and describes **everything**:
+Now we can tie all these descriptor functions into a single, easy command called ``display-scene/1`` which calls all the descriptor functions and describes **everything**:

 ```lisp
 (defun display-scene (game-state)